Learn About Mental Health

 Attention-Deficit/Hyperactivity Disorder in Children and Youth

-There are times when children just can’t seem to concentrate.
-This isn’t a huge problem for most kids—they can regain their focus and get back on task fairly easily.
-But it’s a serious problem for others.
+There are times when children just cannot seem to concentrate.
+This is not a huge problem for most kids—they can regain their focus and get back on task easily.
+But it is a genuine problem for others.
 Attention-deficit/hyperactivity disorder (ADHD) is a real illness that makes it difficult for children to sit still, concentrate and complete their work correctly and on time.
-Of course, it’s normal for children to want to run around or play loudly on occasion, and no one would expect a young child to sit quietly for a long time.
-But with ADHD, these behaviours happen often for a long time and in different environments (for example, at home and at school), and interfere a lot with the child’s life.
+Of course, it is normal for children to want to run around or play loudly on occasion, and no one would expect a young child to sit quietly for a long time.
+But with ADHD, these behaviors happen often for a long time and in different environments (for example, at home and at school), and interfere a lot with the child’s life.

 Attention-Deficit/Hyperactivity Disorder in Adults

 Everyone feels distracted and restless at times.
 For the most of us, the feelings pass and we can easily get back to work.
 Some people struggle with these problems for many years.
-Some don’t realize they have an illness until their child has similar problems and is diagnosed with attention-deficit/hyperactivity disorder.
-Others don’t even realize that they have an illness—they assume their illness is “just who they are.”
+Some do not realize they have an illness until their child has similar problems and is diagnosed with attention-deficit/hyperactivity disorder.
+Others do not even realize that they have an illness—they assume their illness is “just who they are.”
 Attention-deficit/hyperactivity disorder can affect adults too, and it can cause a lot of distress.
 But proper diagnosis and treatment can help you feel better and gain control of your life.

 Bipolar Disorder

 Mood swings.
-We all have them once in a while.
+We all have them occasionally.
 Sometimes we’re happy and excited about the world around us.
 Other times we’re sad and the world around us seems overwhelming or dull.
-We can even experience these very different feelings within the space of a day.
+We can even experience these vastly different feelings within the space of a day.
 But for some people these mood swings can happen to the extreme.
 If your moods swing from extremely low to extremely high you may have a mental illness called bipolar disorder.

 Borderline Personality Disorder